 Local units of governments must comply with the Cybersecurity Training requirements described in Section 772.012 and Section 2054.5191 of the Texas Government Code.
 Local governments determined to not follow the cybersecurity requirements required by Section 2054.5191 of the Texas Government Code are ineligible for OOG grant funds until the second anniversary of the date the local government is determined ineligible.
-Government entities must annually certify their compliance with the training requirements using the Cybersecurity Training Certification for State and Local Government.
+Government entities must annually certify their compliance with the training requirements using the Certification for State and Local Government.
 A copy of the Training Certification must be uploaded to your eGrants application.
-For more information or to access available training programs, visit the Texas Department of Information Resources Statewide Cybersecurity Awareness Training page.
+For more information or to access available training programs, visit the Training page.